maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: set_show (show)

-        This function is a shortcut for :meth:`HildonAnimationActor.set_show_full` , setting the overall actor visibility without changing it's opacity setting.
+        This function is a shortcut for :meth:`AnimationActor.set_show_full` , setting the overall actor visibility without changing it's opacity setting.

         :param show: A boolean flag setting the visibility of the animation actor.